project-ida/notes/Deep strong coupling.md

 H = H_1 + H_2+ V_{\text{coupling}}
 $$

-and associate frequencies to the different parts:
+and we can associate frequencies to the different parts:

 - $\omega_1 = \sqrt{g/l}$
 - $\omega_2 = \sqrt{g/l}$